 Bubble Wrap and Rolls

 You will want to make sure that your belongings are safe inside the package, which is why you’ll need bubble wrap and rolls.
 Enfold the items before you pack them inside and pad out the box with bubble wrap.
 This versatile material can even come in handy when you’re banging your head, and trying to figure out how to pack knives.

 Foam peanuts can be used to fill the moving box, as well as the empty spaces between your delicate possessions.

-Another very important material when transporting large and fragile objects, such as electronics and fine china, is the moving blanket.
+Another very important material when transporting large and fragile objects, such as electronics and even fine china, is the moving blanket.
 The large blankets can be used to cover your items and boxes and protect them from dents and scratches.

 When it comes to making sure that your delicate pieces are ready for a safe move, you will want to use a lot of bubble wrap and packing paper.
 Cover your possessions in as many layers as you see fit, in order to better protect them for the move.
-It’s also advisable to fill in any of your hollow belongings with paper, newspapers or bubble wrap.
+It’s also advisable to fill in any of your hollow belongings with paper, newspapers, or bubble wrap.

 How to Pack Plates for Relocation